huggle/huggle3-qt-lx/README.md

 huggle3-qt-lx
 =============

 Huggle 3 QT-LX is an anti-vandalism tool for use on Wikipedia and other Wikimedia projects, written in C++ (QT framework).
-It is supported for Windows and Linux
+It is officialy supported for Windows (2000 or newer) and Linux (debian/ubuntu), but it may work on other distributions as well as MacOS.

 [![Build Status](https://travis-ci.org/huggle/huggle3-qt-lx.png?branch=master)](https://travis-ci.org/huggle/huggle3-qt-lx)